SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 ## Example
-We will crete a tree of integers and we will perform the operations on it.
+We will create a tree of integers and we will perform the operations on it.

 ### Primitive